Configuration Management

 In a typical application, you would use dependency injection to access the ConfigService.
 Here's an example of how you might do this in a class:

-use WebFramework\Core\ConfigService;
+use WebFramework\Config\ConfigService;

 class ExampleClass